 Released in November 2007 by Bioware, Mass Effect is an Action Role-Playing Third-Person Shooter game centred on the character Commander Shepard as he/she attempts to save the galaxy from a race of mechanical beings known as the Reapers.
 This game is infamous for the depth of its character interaction and vast amount of choices for any given playthrough.

-Best time on Casual difficulty: Single-segment 2:12:39 by 'your name here' on 2012-03-19.
+Casual difficulty Single-segment 2:12:39 by 'your name here'

 Get Flash to see this player.